On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Numerical experiments

 \subsection{Linearized Navier-Stokes equation without stabilization (Case 3)}

-As a final example we consider the linearized Navier-Stokes equation without stabilization as in Example \ref{ex:stokeswostab}, and generate linear algebraic systems using the $Q2-Q1$ finite element discretization of the (unsteady) channel domain problem in IFISS.
+As a final example we consider the linearized Navier-Stokes equation without stabilization as in Example \ref{ex:stokeswostab}, and generate linear algebraic systems using the $Q2-Q1$ finite element discretization of the (unsteady) channel domain problem in IFISS~\cite{ifiss}.
 Now the systems are of the form

-where $A$ is non-Hermitian positive definite and $B$ is of full rank.
-As for the Stokes equation in Section~\ref{num:Stokes} we use the ``grid parameter'' 6, so that $B$ is of size $8450\times 1089$, and hence $T$ is of size $9539\times 9539$.
-The vector $f$ for the right hand side is also generated by IFISS.
+where $M-\frac{\tau}{2} A_H$ is Hermitian positive definite, $A_S=-A_S^*$, and $B$ is of full rank.
+We use the ``grid parameter'' 6, so that $B$ is of size $8,450\times 1,089$, and hence $n=9,539$.
+The vector~$f$ for the right hand side is also generated by IFISS.
+(In this example we only use a relatively small value of~$n$, since solving a large-scale non-Hermitian Navier-Stokes problem requires additional preconditioning techniques that go beyond the purpose of this paper.)

+The methods of Widlund and Rapoport are not directly applicable to \eqref{eqn:lin_nav}, since the Hermitian part $H= $ of $A$ is singular.
+However, the system can be solved via Schur complement reduction (cf. Lemma~\ref{lem:schur}) by applying the four methods (Widlund, Rapoport, L-GMRES, and GMRES) to systems with the matrices

+which are both (non-Hermitian) positive definite.
+As in the Stokes equation in Section~\ref{num:Stokes}, we use $ \tau/2=10^{-4}$ and $\tau/2=10^{-3}$.
+We are here not interested in efficient ways to deal with the Schur complement ${\cal S}_1$, but in the performance of the iterative methods when applied to (non-Hermitian) positive definite matrices that depend on the step size parameter $\tau$.
+We therefore compute ${\cal S}_1$ exactly by inverting $\widehat{A}_{11}$ with MATLAB's backslash operator, which takes $4.087$s and $2.712$s for $ \tau/2=10^{-4}$ and $ \tau/2=10^{-3}$, respectively.
+In order to apply the methods of Widlund, Rapoport, and L-GMRES we compute incomplete Cholesky decompositions of $H_{11}$ and of the Hermitian part of ${\cal S}_1$ using MATLAB's {\tt ichol} function with drop tolerance $10^{-9}$.

-The methods of Widlund and Rapoport are not directly applicable to the system~\eqref{eqn:lin_nav}.
-However, the system can be solved via Schur complement reduction by applying the four different methods (Widlund, Rapoport, L-GMRES, and GMRES) to the non-Hermitian positive definite systems with $A$, and the positive definite Schur complement ${\cal S}_1=B^*A^{-1}B$.
-In Table~\ref{table:nav} we show the total time and number of iterative steps required by the four methods for solving the two systems with $A$ and ${\cal S}_1$, as well as the relative residual norm of the approximate solution of $Tx=b$ obtained in this way.
-Table~\ref{table:nav} also shows the performance of GMRES applied to the system $Tx=b$.
-Here we stopped the iteration after 250 steps, and we report the value of the relative residual norm attained at that point.
+In Table~\ref{table:nav} we show the total time and number of iterative steps required by the different methods for solving the two systems with $\widehat{A}_{11}$ and ${\cal S}_1$, as well as the relative residual norm of the approximate solution of $Ax=b$ obtained in this way.
+The table also shows the corresponding values of (unpreconditioned) GMRES applied to the system $Ax=b$, denoted by GMRES($A$).
+Here we stopped the iteration after 500 steps, and we report the value of the relative residual norm attained at that point.